The Problem With Plastic Bags

 - In 2015 about 730,000 tons of plastic bags, sacks and wraps were generated (including PS, PP, HDPE, PVC & LDPE) in the United States, but more than 87% of those items are never recycled, winding up in landfills and the ocean.6

-- About 34% of dead leatherback sea turtle have ingested plastics.7
+- About 34% of dead leatherback sea turtles have ingested plastics.7

 - The plastic typically used in bottles, bags and food containers contains chemical additives such as endocrine disruptors, which are associated with negative health effects including cancers, birth defects and immune system suppression in humans and wildlife.8